Last updated: June 15, 2026

 Utility and phone help

-If your heat or electric service is at risk, Minnesota’s shutoff protection includes Cold Weather Rule protections from October 1 through April 30 when you make and keep a reasonable payment plan.
-Phone or internet discounts may be available through telephone discounts.
+If heat or electric service is at risk, Minnesota’s shutoff protection includes Cold Weather Rule protections from October 1 through April 30 when you make and keep a payment plan.
+The rule does not erase bills.
+It can help prevent heat-related shutoff while you follow the plan.

 Legal and safety help